intuitive-documentation/process/_content/Test Deployments.md

 ### TODO

 ## Tasks
 T1.
-Run Artefact Builds
+Run Artefact Builds: **Bamboo** To run the artefact builds
-- Description here

 T2.
-Notifications send to **Dev Resource** and **Project Manager**
-- Description here
+Atefact Deployments: **Bamboo** To run the artefact deployments

 T3.
-Automated JIRA changes
-- Description here
+Notifications sent: **Bamboo** to send emails to **Dev Resource** and **Project Manager** regarding the success of the builds

 T4.
-Enact Pre-Requisites
-- Description here
+Automated JIRA changes:  **Bamboo** moves the tickets that have been updated out of *Pending*

+T5.
+Enact Pre-Requisites:  **Dev Resource** to ensure all Pre-Requisites tied to items now in the test system have been actioned

+T6.
+Correct Bamboo Failures:  Any failures from **Bamboo** need to be resolved by the **Dev Resource**

 ## Verification
 V1.
-Verify JIRA Statuses
+Verify JIRA Statuses:  **Project Manager** to ensure that all tickets and pre-requisites have been completed and are in the correct status

 ## Exit Criteria
 - Test environment has been updated